aarushi-taori/SPPU_2019_SE_Comp_Data_Structures_and_Algorithms_Practicals/README.md

 # SPPU_2019_SE_Comp_Data_Structures_and_Algorithms_Practicals

-Group_E_Practical 5: HEAP SORT AND SHELL SORT JAVA : Implement the Heap/Shell sort algorithm implemented in Java demonstrating heap/shell data structure with modularity of programming language.
+Group_E_Practical 5: HEAP SORT AND SHELL SORT IN JAVA : Implement the Heap/Shell sort algorithm implemented in Java demonstrating heap/shell data structure with modularity of programming language.

 Group_B_Practical 6: BINARY SEARCH TREE : Beginning with an empty binary search tree, Construct binary search tree by inserting the values in the order given.
 After constructing a binary tree -